In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

 Developers of both these themes have made the theme so simple, that the requirement of coding is merely ruled out.
 If you’d really want to create something that isn’t available within the theme, then I’d suggest you go with Kadence Blocks for Kadence theme and Stackable for Blocksy theme.

 Kadence will be a good fit if you are thinking of starting a new blog.
-Whereas, Blocksy would fit perfectly fine for an ecom store.
-I am saying this by looking at the way the options are presented in both themes.
+Whereas, Blocksy would fit perfectly fine for an ecom store, agencies, affiliate site, business site.
+I am saying this by looking at the way the options are presented in both the themes.

 It is a very tough decision to make.
-Since both of them outrank each other in some of the other ways.
+Since both of them outrank each other in some or the other ways.

 Considering all the factors, if I’d have to choose only one, I would go with Blocksy Pro for the few features that Blocksy has in its theme and Kadence doesn’t.